Life can be tough for small business retailers. There are a million things to do and never enough time to do them all.

 The best (and easiest) way to get access to retail analytics is with a point of sale (POS) system.
 Because these systems serve as the hub of a retail business, almost all business processes flow through them.
 This allows these systems to collect tons of valuable data.
 Savvy vendors have realized this and added robust reporting as a core feature of their systems.

-In fact, I’d go so far as to say that outside of enhanced inventory management, access to analytics are the main reason to choose a POS over a traditional cash register.
+In fact, I’d go so far as to say that outside of enhanced inventory management, access to analytics software is the main reason to choose a POS over a traditional cash register.
 So, when you’re looking at POS systems, make sure you evaluate the analytics capabilities of each to ensure they will meet the needs of your business.

 Mobile Analytics Takes It One Step Further

-The next big technology wave in analytics that’s taking the retail industry by storm is mobile.
+The next big technology wave in analytics platforms that are taking the retail industry by storm is mobile.
 Think about your most used, and likely most valuable, possession.
 For most of you, we’re willing to bet that’s your smartphone.
 It’s probably fair to say that you have your phone with you at almost all times.
 It’s how you communicate with employees, post on your store social media profiles, and get navigation directions to your next supplier meeting.
 It only makes sense that you’d be able to access data about your retail store there too.

 Some POS systems have already recognized the transformative impact of mobile retail analytics and are making this tool available to their retailers.
 Let’s look into why that matters.